venkat527/covid-19-statistics-with-Rasa-Bot/README.md

 #### My Road Blocks:

 * i have faced machine compatibility issues while working with rasa i.e tensorflow lack of machine that's my bad.
-* unable to start duckling server in windows, this duckling library is used to improve model accuracy.
+* unable to start duckling server in windows, this duckling library is used to get date, time, entity's